-We all do it from time to time; some of us do it all the time without knowing what they are doing to themselves.
+We all do it from time to time; some of us do it all the time without knowing what we are doing to ourselves.
 What am I talking about?
 It’s self-sabotage.
 Self-sabotaging behaviour results from an erroneous attempt to rescue ourselves from our own negative thoughts.

 Do you say that you really want something and then work really hard to make sure that it doesn’t happen?
 How do you get in your own way?

 Need for control – if we keep telling ourselves something will fail/never work/never last then at an unconscious level we will engineer its failure so that we maintain a sense that we are still in control.

 Self-esteem – sometimes our self-esteem or our own worth is low and we don’t believe we deserve to be happy or successful or in love etc.